-Grails has a convenient feature where it supports multiple submit actions per form via <g:actionSubmit> tag.
-This is done by posting to the index action but with a special parameter indicates which action to invoke.
-This is a problem in general for security since any URL rules for edit, a save, etc. will be bypassed.
-It's an even more significant issue with ACLs because of the way that the denied exception interacts with the actionSubmit processing.
-If you don't make any adjustments for your users will see a blank page when they attempt to submit a form and the action is disallowed.
-The solu to remove actionSubmit buttons and replace them with regular submit buttons.
-This requires one for button, and without adjusting the CSS the buttons will look differently than if they were in actionSubmit buttons, but that is fixable with the appropriate CSS changes.
+Grails has a convenient feature where it supports multiple submit actions per form via the <g:actionSubmit> tag.
+This is done by posting to the index action but with a special parameter that indicates which action to invoke.
+This is a problem in general for security since any URL rules for edit, delete, save, etc. will be bypassed.
+It's an even more significant issue with ACLs because of the way that the access denied exception interacts with the actionSubmit processing.
+If you don't make any adjustments for this, your users will see a blank page when they attempt to submit a form and the action is disallowed.
+The solution is to remove actionSubmit buttons and replace them with regular submit buttons.
+This requires one form per button, and without adjusting the CSS the buttons will look differently than if they were in-line actionSubmit buttons, but that is fixable with the appropriate CSS changes.

-It's simple to adjust the actionSubmit buttons and you'll need to change them in show.gsp edit.gsp; list.gsp and show.gsp don't need any changes.
-In show.gsp, replace the two actionS buttons with these two forms (maintain the g:message tags; the strings are hard-coded here to reduce clutte and convert the update button to a regular submit button:
+It's simple to adjust the actionSubmit buttons and you'll need to change them in show.gsp and edit.gsp; list.gsp and show.gsp don't need any changes.
+In show.gsp, replace the two actionSubmit buttons with these two forms (maintain the g:message tags; the strings are hard-coded here to reduce clutter):